AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/device-service.md

 Explanations
 ------------
-Bellatrix gives you an interface to most common operations for controlling the device through the **DeviceService** class.
+BELLATRIX gives you an interface to most common operations for controlling the device through the **DeviceService** class.
 ```csharp
 App.DeviceService.Rotate(ScreenOrientation.Landscape);
 ```